budatasci/Fall2022/workshops/sql-for-ds-interviews/sql-for-ds-interviews.md

     SELECT * FROM Suppliers ORDER BY City;
     ```

 10. What about if we add `DESC` in the end?
 Try it!
+And also sort more than one columns?

     ```
-    SELECT * FROM Suppliers ORDER BY City DESC;
+    SELECT * FROM Suppliers ORDER BY Country, City DESC;
     ```

     **Tip: `ORDER BY` must always be the last clause in a `SELECT` statement**